decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ciphersuite_id || CREATE_GENERATORS_ID || MAP_TO_SCALAR_ID || ADD_INFO
 ```

 Where `ciphersuite_id` is defined by the ciphersuite, `CREATE_GENERATORS_ID` is the unique IDs of the operation that creates the generators, `MAP_TO_SCALAR_ID` is the unique ID of the operation that maps the messages to scalars and the `ADD_INFO` value is an optional octet string indicating any additional information used to uniquely qualify the Interface.
-When `ADD_INFO` is present, it MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f), other than the last character the string MUST not contain any other underscores (ASCII code: 0x5f).
+When `ADD_INFO` is present, it MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f), other than the last character the string MUST NOT contain any other underscores (ASCII code: 0x5f).
 The `api_id` value, MUST be used by all subroutines an Interface calls, to ensure proper domain separation.

 Interfaces are meant to make it easier to use BBS Signature as part of other protocols with different requirements (for example, different types of input messages or different ways to create the generators), or to extend BBS Signatures with additional functionality (for example, using blinded messages as in [@CDL16]).
 Documents defining new BBS Interfaces, other than adhering to the requirements listed in this section, should also include a detailed and peer reviewed analyses showcasing that, under reasonable cryptographic assumptions, the documented scheme is secure under the required security definitions and threat model of each protocol.
 In other words, Interfaces must be treated like Ciphersuites ((#ciphersuites)), in the sense that applications should avoid creating their own, proprietary Interfaces.